|Animal Control Office

 Dog Control Officer

 Animal Control Officer, Jerry Schuler, is in charge of enforcing New York State and Town of Clarence Laws regarding dogs.
 We are now New York State licensed to provide euthanasia services for owners of pets that request it.
-The procedure is done at the Town's animal shelter at 6158 Goodrich Road.
-The fee for this is $25.00 per dog or cat.
+The procedure is done at the Town's animal shelter at 6185 Goodrich Road.
+The fee for this is $25.00 per cat and $50.00 for a dog.
+For euthanasis, you must call 407-8912 for an appointment.

-The Town is aware of an increase in the number of foxes in the area.
-It is not unusual to see foxes around this time of year because both parents are looking for food, for themselves and their cubs.
+Notice: The Town is aware of an increase in the number of fox in the area.
+It is not unusual to see fox around this time of year because both parents are looking for food, for themselves and their cubs.
 Making noise (e.g. banging pans) is enough to scare them away.
 If you have any other questions/concerns contact the Animal Control office.

 - All dogs must be licensed by the age of 4 months.